ekspla/micropython_aioble_examples/README.md

 ```

 Because the built-in USB-UART kernel module did not work reliably at a very high speed, I had to compile the module
-using the latest source code (V1.8 on 2024.08) of the manufacturer obtained from
+using the latest source code (V1.8 on 2024.08) of the manufacturer (WCH) obtained from
 [their website](http://www.wch.cn/download/CH341SER_LINUX_ZIP.html)
 or from [their github repository](https://github.com/WCHSoftGroup/ch341ser_linux).
 Before start using it, set an appropriate permission of the USB-UART device you are using (e.g. `chomod 666` or `adduser`
 to the `dialout` group).

-You have to specify the USB-UART device if it is not `/dev/ttyUSB0` as written in `ports/unix/mpbthciport.c`.
+You have to specify the USB-UART device if it is not `/dev/ttyUSB0` as written in `MPY/ports/unix/mpbthciport.c`.

-In my case:
+In my case `MICROPYBTUART=/dev/ttyCH341USB0`:
 ``` Python
 MICROPYBTUART=/dev/ttyCH341USB0 micropython
 MicroPython v1.23.0 on 2024-11-18; linux [GCC 11.5.0] version